andrel/vipps-psp-recurring-api/vipps-psp-api.md

 ### Status Updates

-To provide a consistent end user experience it is important that Vipps is notified by changes to the payment status when it is captured, cancelled or refunded.
+To provide a consistent user experience it is important that Vipps is notified by changes to the payment status when it is captured, cancelled or refunded.
 Vipps also provides an endpoint to check the payment status.

 ## HTTP responses